 MIP library preparation

-smMIPibraries were prepared using the same protocol as previously described (58).
+smMIPibraries were prepared using the same protocol as previously described (Mok et al. 2017).
 Briefly, equimolar amounts of MIPs from 100 µM concentrations were pooled and 85 µl of this pool was treated with 50 units of polynucleotide kinase (NEB) for 45 minutes at 37˚ and then 20 minutes at 80˚C in a 100 µl reaction.
 The 5’-phosphorylated probes were diluted to 330 nM for use in later steps.
-MIP libraries were based on (57).
+MIP libraries were based on (Hiatt et al. 2013).
 Annealing reactions containing 0.5 ng (~500 genomes) to 500 ng (5x106 genomes) of target genomic DNA, an amount of plasmid equivalent to 1X to 19X molar whole genome input, 330 fmoles of MIP pool, and 1X Ampligase buffer (Epicentre) in 10 µl total were treated for 3 minutes at 98˚C, 30 minutes at 85˚C, 60 minutes at 60˚ and 120 minutes at 56˚C. MIP pools were composed of 80% repeat region inversion probe pool and 20% wild isolate-specific MIPs (set of 113 probes).
 The purpose of this mixture was two-fold: to ensure basepair diversity in the sequencing process and to confirm the identity of wild-isolate genomic DNA samples.
 To gap fill the product, 300 pmoles dNTPs, 7.5 µmoles Betaine (Sigma), 20 nmoles NAD+, 1X Ampligase buffer (Epicentre), 5 units Ampligase, and 2 units Phusion DNA polymerase (NEB) were added to the 10 µl anneal reaction to a final volume of 20μL and incubated for 120 minutes at 56˚C, and 20 minutes at 72˚C. To degrade genomic template and any remaining linear MIPs, 20 units Exonuclease I (NEB) and 50 units Exonuclease III (NEB) were added and incubated for 45 minutes at 37˚C, and 20 minutes at 80˚C. 10 µl of this capture reaction was then amplified by 18 rounds of PCR (15 seconds at 98˚C, 15 seconds at 65˚C, 45 seconds at 72˚) with 1 unit Kapa Hifi Hotstart TAQ, 10 nmoles dNTPs, and 25 pmoles each of forward and reverse primers in a 50 µl reaction.
 Libraries generated with an initially high genomic input amount were size-selected between 250-450 bp and purified with Agencourt AMPure XP beads before sequencing with Illumina sequencing technology.

+DNA input conditions were based on molecular ratios of available oligo probes per reaction (330 fmoles total) versus potential rDNA template sites.
+We aimed to have a minimum of 1000 available probes per potential target site in a range of rDNA copy numbers from 50 to 400 copies.
+Empirically, we found that lower DNA input amounts were also more accurate in estimating rDNA copy number than the amounts used for whole genome sequencing.
+Presented in Fig 3 and S3 are 5ng and 10ng genomic DNA input amounts.
 In cases of low genomic input, smMIP libraries did not amplify enough to be easily size-separated by acrylamide gel.
 Instead, libraries were size-selected using a two-step Ampure bead purification process.
 PCR-amplified libraries were pooled in equivolume amounts to a total of N μl (N=200-400) before adding 0.5N μl of Ampure bead solution.
 Samples were gently mixed and beads were separated on magnetic racks.
 The supernatant was then transferred to tubes with 0.4N μl bead solution.
 Beads were mixed and cleaned with 80% ethanol, then briefly dried before eluting in 25-50μl EB.

 smMIP analysis

-Analysis of smMIP reads was completed using a custom R-script modified from (58).
+Analysis of smMIP reads was completed using a custom R-script modified from (Mok et al. 2017).
 Briefly, for rDNA calculation in each library, MIPS were sorted and analyzed separately based on the following formula:

 rDNA estimate = ×